-The CBPs identified "lack of sustainable material information" (44.9%), "lack of design knowledge and skills" (35.8%), and "maintenance concern" (19.6%) as significant constraints from the three management groups, CBPs-related issues, and LC material-related issues (Table 9).
+The CBPs identified "Lack of sustainable material information" (44.9%), "Lack of design knowledge and skills" (35.8%) and "Maintenance concern" (19.6%) as significant constraints from the three management groups, CBPs-related issues and LC material-related issues (as shown in Table 9).

 Table 9.
-The constraints in LC material selection
+Constraints in LC material selection